dfm/extending-jax/README.md

 ## Defining an XLA custom call on the GPU

-The custom call on the GPU isn't terribly different from the CPU version above, but the syntax is somewhat different and, since we need to compile and link CUDA code, there are a few more packaging steps.
+The custom call on the GPU isn't terribly different from the CPU version above, but the syntax is somewhat different and there's a heck of a lot more boilerplate required.
+Since we need to compile and link CUDA code, there are also a few more packaging steps, but we'll get to that in the next section.
 The description in this section is a little all over the place, but the key files to look at to get more info are (a) `lib/gpu_ops.cc` for the dispatch functions called from Python, and (b) `lib/kernels.cc.cu` for the CUDA code implementing the kernel.

 The signature for the GPU custom call is: